 1 case question available

-Macroscopy: Labelled "Anal lesions".
-6 ragged fragments of haemorrhagic, pale grey ragged, friable mucosal tissue and skin ranging from 7 mm to 18 x 8 x 7 mm.
+Macroscopy: Labeled "Anal lesions".
+6 ragged fragments of hemorrhagic, pale grey ragged, friable mucosal tissue and skin ranging from 7 mm to 18 x 8 x 7 mm.
 The largest fragment has a smooth pale grey mucosal surface.

-Conclusion: Anal tumour - poorly differentiated squamous cell carcinoma.
+Conclusion: Anal tumor - poorly differentiated squamous cell carcinoma.

 This case illustrates a T3 N0 anal tumor.
 Biopsy confirmed that it represents squamous cell carcinoma of the anal canal.
 Remember that, as opposed to rectal cancer, anal tumor staging is mostly based on size and extension, rather than wall invasion.